Lunexa-AI/right-line/docs/project/MVP_ARCHITECTURE.md

 - **Stateful & Personalized**: Maintain conversational context within and across sessions, leveraging user history to provide more relevant and precise results.
 - **Enterprise-Grade Security**: Ensure robust user authentication and data isolation from the ground up.
 - **High-Performance & Low-Latency**: Target a **< 2.5s P95** response time for typical queries through optimized pipelines and intelligent caching.
-- **Serverless & Scalable**: Built on Vercel and Firebase for a low-ops, pay‑per‑use, and tightly integrated infrastructure.
+- **Serverless & Scalable**: Built on Render (backend) and Vercel (frontend) with Firebase for a low-ops, pay‑per‑use, and tightly integrated infrastructure.

 -----